vyperlang/vyper/vyper/venom/README.md

   - ```
     log offset, size, [topic] * topic_count , topic_count
     ```
-  - Similar to the `LOGX` instruction in EVM.
+  - Corresponds to the `LOGX` instruction in EVM.
   - Depending on the `topic_count` value (which can be only from 0 to 4) translates to `LOG0` ... `LOG4`.
   - The rest of the operands correspond to the `LOGX` instructions.
   - For example